 “Though their tactics can be inflammatory and sometimes rely on troubling, unexamined analogies, the anti-circumcision advocates have a point: America’s embrace of male circumcision, established in an era deeply hostile to sexuality, uniquely lays bare our gendered double standards about bodies, physical pleasure, and trauma.”

-Being born with a penis is a blessing and a foreskin is not a medical condition to be corrected.
+Being born with a penis is a blessing, and a foreskin is not a medical condition to be corrected.
 If you have one, take great care of it, and it will take great care of you.
-If you have been circumcised, don’t let fear or stigma keep you from enjoying guys that are intact.
+If you have been circumcised, don’t let fear or stigma keep you from enjoying intact guys.
 After all, a man is much more than his cock.